alibaba/EasyNLP/README.md

 - **Compatible with open-source libraries:** EasyNLP has APIs to support the training of models from Huggingface/Transformers with the PAI distributed framework.
 It also supports the pre-trained models in EasyTransfer ModelZoo.
 - **Knowledge-injected pre-training:** The PAI team has a lot of research on knowledge-injected pre-training, and builds a knowledge-injected model that wins the first place in the CCF knowledge pre-training competition.
 EasyNLP integrates these cutting-edge knowledge pre-trained models, including DKPLM and KGBERT.
 - **Landing large pre-trained models:** EasyNLP provides few-shot learning capabilities, allowing users to finetune large models with only a few samples to achieve good results.
 At the same time, it provides knowledge distillation functions to help quickly distill large models to a small and efficient model to faciliate online deployment.
-- **Seamless integration to PAI products:** It is seamlessly integrated to [Platform of AI (PAI)](https://www.aliyun.com/product/bigdata/product/learn) products, including PAI-DSW for development, PAI-DLC for cloud-native training, PAI-EAS for serving, and PAI-Designer for zero-coding model training.
+- **Seamless integration to PAI products::** It is seamlessly integrated to [Platform of AI (PAI)](https://www.aliyun.com/product/bigdata/product/learn) products, including PAI-DSW for development, PAI-DLC for cloud-native training, PAI-EAS for serving, and PAI-Designer for zero-coding model training.

 # Installation

 You can either install from pip

 ```bash
 $ pip install pai-easynlp (to be released)